How to Build an Effective Email Management System Without Daily Stress

 🔮 The Future of Email Management

-AI assistants are helping categorize messages, draft replies, and summarize long threads.
+AI assistants are already helping categorize messages, draft replies, and summarize conversations.

 Smart inbox systems will continue reducing manual work.

-But discipline and boundaries will always be necessary.
+👉 But discipline and boundaries will always remain essential.

 💬 What People Notice After Organizing Their Inbox